Plant Experimentation Learning Plant Care by Trial and Error

 Basically they took the time to experiment at no cost, on plants they never purchased.
 Nothing ventured nothing gained.

-What they did gain was a knowledge.
+What they did gain was a knowledge on – what makes plants grow.
 Knowledge of a particular type of plant that has allowed them to enjoy their plants for years and even decades.
 Knowledge that has permitted them to move to new homes (one person 6 times) and take their plants with them.

-With the right care, most of the indoor tropical plants that you can purchase today at garden centers and nurseries can be enjoyed in our home for years.
-This care comes only from experience, yours or getting it from someone else that has “been there - done that”.
+With the right care, most of the indoor houseplants you purchase today at garden centers and nurseries can be enjoyed in your home for years.
+This care comes only from experience, yours or getting it from someone else that has “been there – done that”.

 Caring for plants is a simple cause and effect.
 Plants have problems indoors and outdoors because the laws of nature have been broken.
 You can’t change the laws but must know how to work within them.